 How can you benefit from new CXL innovations today without leaving the US?

 Dr. Rush has always been at the forefront in the development and adoption of CXL in the United States.
 He has been performing CXL in clinical trials since 2011, several years prior to the FDA clinical trials began for the Avedro products.
 His research was published in prominent scientific journals around the same time CXL was first approved by the FDA.
 Today, keratoconus patients can have access to more advanced CXL technology in the United States through participating in new research studies.
 Dr. Rush’s FDA-registered and IRB-approved clinical trial is available now to patients that meet enrollment criteria for the study.
-In order to be in full compliance with federal regulations and for your own safety, it is important to have CXL with only FDA-approved medical devices and riboflavin solutions (by Avedro/Glaukos), or else with FDA-compliant and registered clinical studies. that are part of a valid investigational new drug (IND) study.
+In order to be in full compliance with federal regulations and for your own safety, it is important to have CXL with only FDA-approved medical devices and riboflavin solutions (by Avedro/Glaukos), or else with FDA-compliant and Dr. Rush’s FDA-registered and IRB-approved clinical trial. that are part of a valid investigational new drug (IND) study.
 As of the first quarter of 2020, we are the only center in the United States recruiting IND study-patients for CXL combined with Contoura Vision topography-guided WaveLight laser treatments.
 The Contoura Vision and its imaging capability with the Topolyzer are able to create a custom treatment profile that is specific for the unique shape of your cornea in order to reduce irregular astigmatism associated with the keratoconus.
 Schedule an appointment to see if you are a good candidate for our IND study with the most advanced CXL technology using accelerated techniques and using the treatment in combination with the customizable Contoura Vision WaveLight EX500 laser.

 Will my insurance cover CXL?